History of the Jews in Somalia: Ethiopian Judaism in the Somali peninsula

-Yibir
+Yibro

-The Yibir, also spelled as Yibbir or Yebir, is a marginalized clan found in Somalia.
+The Yibir, also spelled as Yibbiro or Yebiro, is a marginalized clan found in Somalia.
 They are believed to have Jewish roots, specifically tracing their heritage to the Beta Israel, also known as Ethiopian Jews.
-The Yibir have faced discrimination and marginalization within Somali society due to their perceived Jewish heritage.
+The Yibiro have faced discrimination and marginalization within Somali society due to their perceived Jewish heritage.

 There is limited historical evidence of the Yibir's Jewish origins, but it is believed that they may have been converts to Judaism or that Jewish traders and merchants may have intermarried with the clan.
 Some accounts suggest that the Yibir have preserved Jewish customs and practices, such as circumcision and kosher slaughter of animals.
 However, their Jewish identity has been largely kept secret for fear of persecution.

 The Yibir have traditionally been associated with the practice of traditional healing and divination, which has led to further discrimination against them.
 They have also been marginalized economically and socially, often occupying the lowest rungs of Somali society.